“We love, we learn, we pray.”

 At the heart of our reading curriculum is a passion for stories and a commitment to giving every child the tools they need to become a fluent, confident reader.

-In the early years and Key Stage 1, we use Read Write Inc (RWI) to teach phonics in a structured and engaging way (see see below for more information).
-This ensures that all children quickly develop the skills they need to decode and understand text.
-As children progress, they are encouraged to read widely and often — from Bible stories and classic tales to poetry and modern fiction that celebrates diversity and faith.
+In the Early Years and Key Stage 1, we use Read Write Inc. (RWI) to teach phonics in a structured and engaging way (see below for more information).
+This ensures that all children quickly develop the skills they need to decode accurately, read fluently and understand texts with confidence.
+Through daily phonics lessons and carefully matched books, children experience success from the very beginning of their reading journey.

 Our writing curriculum is built on strong foundational knowledge and ensures a clear, ambitious progression of skills across the school.
-From the earliest stages, pupils develop the essential building blocks of writing, including transcription (handwriting and spelling), sentence construction, and vocabulary, which enable them to write with increasing fluency, accuracy, and confidence.
+From the earliest stages, pupils develop the essential building blocks of writing, including transcription (handwriting and spelling), sentence construction and vocabulary, which enable them to write with increasing fluency, accuracy and confidence.

-Writing is taught with clear purpose and is rooted in high-quality texts that model effective language, structure, and composition.
-Teachers explicitly model the writing process, guiding pupils to plan, draft, edit, and improve their work.
-Through this structured approach, children develop independence, control, and pride in their writing, learning how to communicate their ideas clearly and effectively.
+Writing is taught with clear purpose and is rooted in high-quality books that model effective language, structure and composition.
+Teachers explicitly model the writing process, guiding pupils to plan, draft, edit and improve their work.
+Through our Think, Say, Write, Check approach, children learn to rehearse ideas orally before writing, developing confidence and independence as they progress through the school.

 We set high expectations for presentation, handwriting, and spelling.
-From the start of their journey, children are taught correct letter formation and pencil control through Read Write Inc sessions and stand-alone handwriting lessons, progressing to fluent and joined handwriting as they move through school.
+From the start of their school journey, children are taught correct letter formation and pencil control through Read Write Inc sessions and stand-alone handwriting lessons, progressing to fluent and joined handwriting as they move through school.

 Spelling is taught systematically using the National Curriculum objectives.
 Dedicated spelling lessons in KS1 teach children spelling rules to apply.
 Children are encouraged to explore patterns, prefixes, suffixes, and word meanings — developing strong spelling habits that support confident writing.
 We use spelling checks rather than tests — giving children the opportunity to revisit and apply words in meaningful contexts rather than simply memorising lists.
 These checks help teachers identify next steps, celebrate progress, and ensure that spelling is understood, not just remembered.